rya-sge/access-denied/_posts/2026-06-29-ml-dsa-fips-204-post-quantum-signatures.md

 [TOC]

+## In Plain Terms

+Strip away the algebra and ML-DSA comes down to five moves:

+1. **Key generation** hides a small secret inside a noisy public equation $$\mathbf{t} = \mathbf{A}\mathbf{s}_1 + \mathbf{s}_2$$.
+The equation is public, the small secret $$\mathbf{s}_1, \mathbf{s}_2$$ is not, and recovering it is a lattice problem no quantum computer is known to solve.

+2. **Signing** throws in a random "mask", builds a commitment from it, and hashes that commitment together with the message to get a challenge — a lattice version of the classic Schnorr trick.

+3. **Rejection sampling** keeps the secret from leaking.
+The response mixes the mask with the secret, so publishing it as-is would slowly reveal the secret.
+Instead the signer only releases a response that lands in a safe range, and otherwise throws it away and retries (about 4–5 tries on average).

+4. **A hint** is bolted onto the signature so the verifier can undo a size-saving compression of the public key.

+5. **Verification** recomputes the commitment from the signature and the public key, then checks that hashing it reproduces the same challenge.
+If it matches, the signature is genuine.

+The trade-off versus today's ECDSA/Ed25519 is size: keys and signatures grow from tens of bytes to a few kilobytes, in exchange for staying secure against quantum attacks.

 ## From the Quantum Threat to a Standard

 Public-key cryptography deployed today rests on two number-theoretic assumptions: that factoring a large integer is hard, and that computing discrete logarithms in a finite group is hard.
 Both assumptions fail against a cryptographically relevant quantum computer running Shor's algorithm.
 A signature produced by RSA or ECDSA today can be forged by an adversary who later obtains such a machine, which threatens any signature that must remain valid for a long time (firmware roots of trust, certificate authorities, long-lived legal documents).